DETAILED ACTION

 Claim 1:

-A method of screening a candidate dyslipidemia management agent for treating atherosclerotic cardiovascular disease, the method comprising:
+A computer-implemented method of screening a candidate dyslipidemia management agent for treating atherosclerotic cardiovascular disease, the method comprising:

 Almarza discloses a quantitative systems biology (QSP) model to determine the effect of a cholesterol-lowering drugs on the biological and physiological mechanisms related to atherosclerotic plaque progression (abstract) (Figure 8).
 The QSP model can be used for stratified medicine (pg.
 6908, col. 2, para.
 2).